albionlawrence/fluid_lectures/Book/chapter4/corner_eddies.md

 the two boundary conditions.
 We will fix two more by considering flows in which $u_r$ changes sign under $\theta \to - \theta$, which eliminates the sine terms (recall $u_r = - \frac{1}{r} \p_{\theta} \psi$.)
-The other solutions will involve inflow or outflow from the corner.
+This will ensure the solutions inherit he symmetry of the boundary forcing.
 Thus we set $B = D = 0$.
 Finally, we demand $u_r = u_{\theta} = 0$ at
 $\theta = \pm \alpha$, which translates to: